ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 F: nal_forbidden_zero_bit as specified in {{ISO.IEC.23090-5}} MUST be equal to 0.

-NUT: nal_unit_type as specified in {{ISO.IEC.23090-5}} defines the type of the RBSP data structure contained in the NAL unit.
+NUT: nal_unit_type as specified in {{ISO.IEC.23090-5}} defines the type of the RBSP data structure contained in the NAL unit payload.
 NUT value could carry other meaning depending on the RTP packet type.

 NLI: nal_layer_id as specified in {{ISO.IEC.23090-5}} defines the identifier of the layer to which an ACL NAL unit belongs or the identifier of a layer to which a non-ACL NAL unit applies.